 News & Updates

-A new seed packet or clipping will be unveiled on the first Wednesday of each month.
+A new seed packet, seedling or cutting will be unveiled on the first Wednesday of each month.
 To find out what's being featured, please visit Facebook at www.facebook.com/BWSHXG, Twitter at @BWSHonolulu or visit our website at www.boardofwatersupply.com.
 If you don't have access to a computer or social media and need more information, you may call Halawa Xeriscape Garden at (808) 748-5315.

-To receive your complimentary seed packet or seedling, and information sheet about your future plant's origin, care and facts, visit the garden at 99-1268 Iwaena Street, Aiea HI 96701, on Wednesdays and Saturdays between the hours of 9 a.m. and 3 p.m.
+To receive your complimentary seed packet, seedling or cutting, and information sheet about your future plant's origin, care and facts, visit the garden at 99-1268 Iwaena Street, Aiea HI 96701, on Wednesdays and Saturdays between the hours of 9 a.m. and 3 p.m.

 View an album of pictures and fact sheets for past Xeric seeds of the month.

 The BWS and the Friends of Halawa Xeriscape Garden service the community with conservation workshops, garden tours, volunteer opportunities, and a fabulous annual plant sale!
 Native Hawaiian and drought-tolerant plants have been featured at the Xeriscape Garden since September 1989.